zoehcomedy/zoehcomedy/README.md

 - 👋 sup, im zoe!
-- 👀 i’m interested in legacy iphones, cool tech stuff ™, failing and attempting to flash roms, Appl, and legacy jailbreaking :)
+- 👀 i’m interested in legacy iphones, cool tech stuff ™, attempting and failing to flash roms, old mobile tech, and legacy jailbreaking :)
-- 🌱 my first project was downgrading my iPhone 6 in September 2023 from iOS 12.5.7 to iOS 11.4 with the help of MatthewPierson's Divise and Ramiel toools!
+- 🌱 my first project was downgrading my iPhone 6 in September 2023 from iOS 12.5.7 to iOS 11.4 with the help of MatthewPierson's Divise and Ramiel tools! (later downgraded it to ios 8.3 using semaphorin)
-- ✨ my next project will hopefully be downgrading an ipad mini 3 to ios 9.3.x using y08wilm's Semaphorin project!
+- ✨ my next project will hopefully be flashing an Android 7 rom onto a Samsung S3!

 dream phones because fun